 Soliris is designed to block part of the immune system called the complement cascade.
 This cascade consists of a group of proteins that normally are found in the blood in an inactive state.
 However, in response to certain stimuli, such as an infection or the autoimmune attack that drives MG, the complement cascade becomes activated.
 This is believed to contribute to the damaging immune response seen in MG.

 Soliris specifically binds to a complement protein called C5, preventing its cleavage into other complement components and ultimately blocking complement activation.

 Soliris in clinical trials

-The trial, which ended in June 2016, was a double-blind, placebo-controlled global study evaluating the safety and efficacy of Soliris in 125 generalized myasthenia gravis patients who failed to respond to immunosuppressive treatments (refractory disease).
-They were randomized to receive either Soliris or a placebo for 26 weeks.
+Regulatory approvals of Soliris were supported by data from a Phase 3 trial called REGAIN (NCT01997229).
+The Alexion-sponsored trial, which ended in June 2016, was a double-blind, placebo-controlled global study that evaluated the safety and efficacy of Soliris in 125 anti-AChR-positive gMG patients who failed to respond to immunosuppressive treatments (refractory disease).
+Participants were randomized to receive either Soliris or a placebo for 26 weeks (around half a year).

 The main goal of REGAIN was to assess the treatment’s effect on changes in the myasthenia gravis activities of daily living (MG-ADL) score, which measures the ease of doing daily activities.

 Although Soliris-treated participants tended to have better MG-ADL scores at the trial’s conclusion, the difference between groups did not reach statistical significance, according to top-line results announced in 2016.
 However, Soliris significantly outperformed placebo in scores on the Quantitative Myasthenia Gravis (QMG), a measure of disease severity.